 Examine your motives.
 Affirm.

-Lay judgment aside.
+Lay judgement aside.
 Keep responses unemotional.

 Try to understand speaker’s point of view.
 Hold your advice.